 Among all the countries to further your studies overseas, the UK has always been on the top of the list for most Malaysian students.
 This could be due to the fact that some of the world’s most famous universities like the University of Oxford or the University of Cambridge are in the UK.
 Many of us also have relatives or friends in the UK, and we hear stories about studying and living there from them.

-If you’re weighing the pros and cons and deciding whether to study in Germany vs study in the UK, we’ve compiled a list of the differences between these two study destinations for you.
-Hopefully it will help you decide to study in Germany or UK.
+If you’re weighing the pros and cons and deciding whether to study in Germany vs study in the UK, we’ve compiled a list of the differences between these two study destinations to help you make an informed decision as to study in Germany or the UK.
 Let’s jump right in.

 In the United Kingdom, however, tuition fees depend very much on the university as well as the course.
 On average, the tuition fees for undergraduate programs for international students ranges between £10,000 – £20,000 (RM56,000-RM112,000) per year, and a medical program can cost up to £38,000 (RM215,000) or more.
 The more prestigious the university, the higher the fees.
 Not to forget that you have to multiply this fee by the number of years the course is conducted, which is generally 3 years for an undergraduate program.

 In Germany, the cost of living varies depending on the location you’re living at.
 On average, the cost of living for students is €861 (RM4,078) per month.
 In bigger cities like Munich, Stuttgart, and Hamburg, you should expect higher monthly expenses due to higher rent that can cost up to €650 per month, compared to €300-€400 per month in smaller cities.